danbider/danbider.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I study probabilistic machine learning and its applications to neuroscience.
+I work on probabilistic machine learning for neuroscience.
 I am a PhD student at the Center for Theoretical Neuroscience, advised by John Cunningham and working closely with Liam Paninski.

-I work on precisely quantifying **animal movement from video** usind ideas from representation learning, computer vision, and mechanics.
-Inductive biases.
-I co-created lightning-pose, a library for semi-supervised pose estimation from videos.
+I work on understanding **animal movement from video** using ideas from representation learning, computer vision, and physical simulation.
+I co-created and maintain [lightning-pose](https://github.com/danbider/lightning-pose), a library for semi-supervised pose estimation from videos.

-I work on **scalable Gaussian processes**, developing numerical methods to accelrate inference and learning with large datastes, while carefuly studying their statistical properties.
+I also work on scaling Gaussian processes to massive, previously inaccessible, datasets.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.